emersion/bups/README.md

 Bups
 ====

-Simple GUI to use Bup over Samba.
+Simple GUI for [Bup](https://github.com/bup/bup), a very efficient backup system.

 ![161_bups](https://cloud.githubusercontent.com/assets/506932/5239177/bb45c4a4-78d7-11e4-9571-3495a0daf0e0.png)

 # Purposes

-I personaly use these scripts to backup my files to a hard disk drive plugged into my Internet box (Livebox).
+I personaly use it to backup my files to a hard disk drive plugged into my ISP box (it's a Livebox).

 Features:
 * Multiple directories support
 * Backup, with a nice progressbar
 * Show current backups in your favorite file manager
+* Backups on local filesystem or over Samba

 # How to use